-The Income Tax Law and the Executive Regulations of the Income Tax Law issued in June 2011 (the "Executive Regulations") provide that any interest payments made to "non-residents" in respect of activities not connected with a permanent establishment in Qatar will be subject to withholding tax.
-The Executive Regulations provide for certain exemptions to such application of withholding tax.
-In particular, paragraph 3 of Article 21.4 of the Executive Regulations provides that "interest on transactions, facilities and loans with banks and financial institutions" shall not be subject to withholding tax.
-The provisions applicable to interest payments may also apply to profit payments made under Islamic financial instruments (including sukuk and certificates).
+The previous Income Tax Law No. 21 of 2009 has been replaced by a new income tax law Law No. 24 of 2018 on Income Tax (the "New Income Tax Law").
+Under Clause III of the New Income Tax Law, the Executive Regulations of the New Income Tax Law (the "New Executive Regulations") will be issued.
+At the time of publication of this Base Prospectus, the New Executive Regulations have not entered into force.
+Until the New Executive Regulations enter into force, the Executive Regulations of the previous Income Tax Law issued in June 2011 (the "Current Executive Regulations") will remain in force, to the extent its provisions do not conflict with the New Income Tax Law.
+The New Income Tax Law and the Current Executive Regulations provide that any interest payments made to "non-residents" in respect of activities not connected with a permanent establishment in Qatar will be subject to withholding tax.
+The Current Executive Regulations provide for certain exemptions to such application of withholding tax.
+In particular, paragraph 3 of Article 21.4 of the Current Executive Regulations provides that "interest on transactions, facilities and loans with banks and financial institutions" shall not be subject to withholding tax.
+The provisions applicable to interest payments may also apply to profit payments made under Islamic financial instruments (including any Certificates issued under the Programme).

 The Ministry of Finance have provided to QIB an exemption (the "Exemption") from withholding tax for all payments made under the Programme (including payments to the Certificateholders).
-However, it is not clear from either the Income Tax Law or the Executive Regulations, whether the Exemption has the force of law in Qatar and it is therefore possible that the Exemption may prove not to have been effective, such that withholding tax is payable on certain payments under the Programme.
+However, it is not clear from either the previous Income Tax Law, New Income Tax Law or the Current Executive Regulations, whether the Exemption has the force of law in Qatar and it is therefore possible that the Exemption may prove not to have been effective, such that withholding tax is payable on certain payments under the Programme.
 To the extent that the Exemption is proven to have been ineffective, or if any law or regulation relating to withholding tax is changed, then, in relation to any then outstanding Certificates, the Trustee may be entitled to redeem the Certificates pursuant to Condition 11(b) (Early Dissolution for Tax Reasons).